 Que the country music.

-As with most wild west stories worth their salt, there is always a group of nefarious criminals that needs stopping.
+As with most wild west stories, there is always a group of nefarious criminals that need stopping.
 Luckily, Moo Mesa (as the town was now called) is protected by Marshall Moo Montana and his group of C.O.W-Boys, the soft-spoken brute The Dakota Dude and the impulsive Cowlorado Kid.
 Together they fought against the corrupt mayor Oscar Bulloney and the despicable Sheriff Terrorbul, but to name a few.

-Once you get past the terrible (oh, so, terrible) names of the characters, what lies beneath is a fun and light-hearted show.
+Once you get past the terrible (oh, so, terrible) names of the characters, you’ll find a fun and light-hearted show.
 While the animation work itself was great, it was the unique character designs that had little ol’ me enthralled as a kid.
 It was only years later that I discovered that Ryan Brown, who had created numerous side characters for the Teenage Mutant Ninja Turtles, was responsible for the show’s creation.

 Unfortunately, the show didn’t last very long and only ran for two seasons before it was cancelled by Disney when they acquired ABC.